 Externally, the glowing cedar facade, shingle cladding, log store and chimney all play a part in creating this world.
 Inside, a large north-facing skylight floods the workspace with natural light.
 On the gable wall, a bookcase meanders around the wood burning stove, providing a centre piece for the client to store his library of books.
 Looking back out over the garden, the glazed sliding door gives onto a covered verandah – a space perfect to enjoy the very worst of the British weather.

-The Writer's Shed was short-listed for the Architects’ Journal Small Projects Competition 2014.
+The Writer's Shed was short-listed for the Architects’ Journal Small Projects Competition 2014 and won the Hackney Design Award and Hackney Peoples' Choice award 2015.

 Status: Completed April 2013